 Regular evaluation of the Respecting Diversity programme and the quality of religious observance events will take place under the direction of the head teacher.
 The quality of religious observance may also be subject to external evaluation by officers of the authority or HMIe inspectors.

-Respecting Diversity events will take place in the Assembly Hall.
+Respecting Diversity events will take place during Friday Form time.

 Diversity and Flexibility.